tduva/LiveSplit-ASL/GTASA-README.md

 #### Duping

 If you do duping, make sure to deactivate the split for the mission that you dupe, so that it splits for the mission that you skip, since it will end up on that value.
+By default the `Double-Split Prevention` setting will prevent most (if not all) dupes from splitting twice, although since there can be a few seconds between duped instances completing you can end up with slighting different times depending on whether you deactivate the split for the duped mission or not.

 ### Add Autosplitter to Layout